How to Become a Plumber

 - Water Regulations and Unvented Hot Water Systems — this course focuses on the legal requirements for plumbing system installations in the UK, focusing on domestic systems.

 You can also choose to specialise in a specific sector of plumbing, which can boost your earnings.
-If you’re interested in renewables in plumbing, taking a course such as this from ERR can help you find your niche in the following renewable sectors:
+If you’re interested in renewables, taking a course such as this from ERR can help you find your niche as a skilled plumber within the following renewable sectors:

 - Air source